Jacksonville Zoo and Gardens: Primate Forest

+Giraffe Overlook

+Part of the viewing platform for the Giraffe Overlook exhibit.

+The covered boardwalk gives guests a view across a replica of the African Savanna, and guests can also get eye-to-eye with the zoo's giraffe tower, where the zoo sells giraffe food.
+The initial renovation more than doubled the original exhibit from 3/4 of an acre to around 2.5 acres.

+The zoo's giraffe tower currently includes seven giraffes.
+AJ, who arrived from the El Paso Zoo in 2020, is their only adult male; while the rest are females Rosie, Luna, Naomi, Faraja, Figie, and Willow.

-Wild Florida
+Wild Florida & Manatee River

+Since 2026, this section has served as the gateway from the main entrance to the rest of the zoo, following the March 6th opening of the nearby Manatee River.
 Built on the site of the old Florida Wetlands exhibit, this attraction highlights animals native to the state, as well as some that have been extirpated.
 In 2007, the former American flamingo exhibit was renovated to accommodate the eagles, so that their exhibit could be used for a pair of whooping cranes the zoo acquired.

-Reptiles of Florida, the exhibit's dedicated reptile house, shows off a variety of reptiles and amphibians native (and invasive) to the state, with Eastern diamondback rattlesnakes, Florida cottonmouths, and indigo snakes being some of the most notable species displayed.
+Reptiles of Florida, the exhibit's dedicated reptile house, shows off a variety of reptiles and amphibians native (and invasive) to the state, with rattlesnakes, cottonmouths, and indigo snakes being some of the most notable species displayed.

 This attraction is also home to the (current) Manatee Critical Care Center (MCCC), a manatee rehabilitation center which was one of only four of its kind at the time it first opened in 2017.
-In 2026, the zoo’s rehabilitation efforts will be expanded with the opening of Manatee River, a new exhibit that is set to redefine the entirety of Wild Florida.
+In 2026, the zoo’s rehabilitation efforts were expanded with the opening of Manatee River, which features a new 330,000 gallon habitat to care for rescued manatees.